milenazilena/Analysing_clustertool_swarm/README.md

 # statsplot
-Plots concerning the .stats output of the tools swarm from Rognes et al.
+R Notebook including plots concerning the .stats output of the tools swarm from Rognes et al.